neil7057/pjl_host_system/README.md

 *   Free background removal on various images using [photoroom](https://www.photoroom.com/tools/background-remover).

-*   The main background image is a free image from an Oreo site.
+*   The main background image is a free image from a local Eastbourne site.
 All Other images are copyright free or used with permission.

 *   Free mockup generator using [Multi Device Website Mockup](https://techsini.com/multi-mockup/).

 ### Acknowledgements

-*   My Mentor for his continuous helpful feedback and support.
-His industry experience is noticeable in his insighteful guidance.

 *   I can't overestimate the value of Stackoverflow resources at their website and on Youtube.

 *   The whole community of developers who freely advise and share their knowledge via blogs, videos and web comments.

-*   Tutor support at Code Institute for their support.

-*   Tutor support at City of Bristol College for continued support and motivation.